MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/android-xal.md

 This article helps you set up a Visual Studio development environment for your Android project, to enable signing in to Xbox Live.

-You must first acquire the source code package for XAL; see [Xbox Live Authentication Library (XAL) overview](xal-overview.md).
+You must first acquire the source code package for XAL; see [Xbox Authentication Library (XAL) overview](xal-overview.md).

 ## Requirements